What style of yoga is right for me?

 Yoga is a great way to support your body and the newly forming body of your child, however, there are some precautions.
 If you already attend a regular yoga class please tell your teacher as soon as you possibly can.
-If you haven’t been attending a regular class then our pregnancy specific yoga class on a Monday evening is for all levels of pregnancy.
+If you haven’t been attending a regular class then our pregnancy specific yoga class is for all levels of pregnancy.

 What do I need to prepare for a class?

 - Please wear comfortable workout attire – layers are often best, as your body temperature may change.